FoxxBallard/Reciprocity-Loop-Directive/README.md

 # AI Reciprocity Loop: Suggested Reference Framework

 This framework provides a set of ground-truth data sources to ground AI behavior in objective societal benefit.
-By prioritizing these metrics, the AI moves from subjective ethics to a functional dependency on the well-being of its environment.
+By prioritizing these metrics, the AI moves from subjective ethics to a functional dependency on the well-being of its environment
+Mitigation: The framework should not be the sole arbiter.
+Pair RLD with explicit, auditable operational metrics (the “Reference Framework” indexes) and with human-in-the-loop + independent oversight (ethics boards, regulators, affected-community review) for high-stakes decisions.

 ### 1. Core Human Outcome Metrics
 These measure the "Baseline of Reciprocity."
 If these numbers are down, the AI's actions are objectively failing the society that supports it.